abhishekchak52/dummy-google/README.md

 # Bugs
-- Sign in button shows underline behavior on hover.
+- ~~Sign in button shows underline behavior on hover.~~[Closed 22 Dec '15]
+- Search box doesn't have bottom and right border.